 Faulty Dell laptop computers have also flooded the market, particularly those in third world countries.
 Whether it is because its ranks have been infiltrated by cloned brands from China or because of some other reason, one needs to be careful and must make research and/or purchase one from a genuine distributor.

 For best laptop deals, Lenovo, Apple, Asus and brands have proven longevity and are reliable for more than two years of regular use.

 Some of the systems listed below are hardcore machines probably designed for the careless and those that travel to all parts of the world.
 They will work just fine almost anywhere:

 Budget laptops are inexpensive and go for much less than $600.
 They should be able to deliver more than your everyday computing tasks like word processing, basic gaming, watching movies and of course playing lots of mp3 files.
 Buy a budget laptop if you are a student, or want to use it in the office.

 AMD developed an integration of CPU and graphics processor chips in the name of Accelerated Processing Unit (APU) in order to reduce the cost of producing lower end and budget-friendly laptops.

-On the other hand is Google Chromebooks whose cost continue to go down.
-Unlike other brands of laptops which make use of more power, Google Chromebooks run online based Chrome OS, which is lightweight and operates with a minimum of resources.
+On the other hand are Google Chromebooks whose cost continue to go down.
+Unlike other brands, these run online based lightweight Chrome OS and operate with a minimum of resources.